 When I was that age, a lot of girls would do swimming, ballet or gymnastics, it was as if running wasn’t cool.
 Whereas now, everyone who was at school who was not even sporty, they’re all doing 5ks, 10ks and half marathons.
 It’s a really nice time that everyone is actually taking health and fitness quite seriously.
 When [back in the day] I thought it was almost a little bit nerdy to do athletics and to run.

 It was always performance based and if you were good you kept involved with it all.
-But now it’s open to a lot more people; there is always going to be people who are the best at sport.
-Now the message is everybody can be fit and healthy.
-It doesn’t have to be sport specific, it can be just leading a healthy lifestyle.
+But now it’s open to a lot more people; there is always going to be people who are the best at sport, but now the message is everybody can be fit and healthy, it doesn’t have to be sport specific, it can be just leading a healthy lifestyle.

 It’s more inclusive; people can go down to running clubs or take part in events, just because they enjoy it, not to have that goal of having to win.

 Trevor: I know Rob from when he worked at Wigan Warriors, which was a long time ago.
 I’d seen him once or twice and we hit it off.

 We were chatting because Jen had a problem in the 2004 Olympics with her knee, so she failed to qualify [due to this problem] and the physios were telling us ‘you need to get it injected’.
 We told Rob about this and he asked ‘What are they injecting?’
 ‘We don’t know’, he says ‘Right, don’t do it’.
 He came and saw us and was shocked at the kind of help [Jenny] had been getting, the lack of standard of good physiotherapy, despite her being a high standard athlete.

 So [Rob] said ‘Listen, I’ll help you, come see me when you need it.’
 And that was it.